fkling/JSNetworkX/README.md

 ### Asynchronous computation

-All the algorithms are implement in a synchronous fashion (for now at least).
+All the algorithms are implemented in a synchronous fashion (for now at least).
 However, many algorithms are also available as asynchronous version.
 Their names are `gen<SyncFunctionName>` (see example above) and they return a Promise.